 It is totally unlocked and you can overclock it massively.
 The core clock of this CPU is 3.2Ghz and with a custom Cooler Like Cooler Master hyper 212 EVO or better you can overclock it up to 4.7Ghz with stability.
 In many games, it gives a tough competition to higher end core i5’s and i7’s like Tomb Raider 2013 as it based on the same Haswell architecture as Core i5’s and core i7s.

 But it only gives that much performance when you overclock it.
-Without any overclocking, you will be observing that it gets beaten my AMD processors like X4 750K etc. But when overclocked more than 4.5Ghz, it gives the almost equal performance to i7’s in games like Crysis 3.
+Without any overclocking, you will observe that it gets beaten my AMD processors like X4 750K etc. But when overclocked more than 4.5Ghz, it gives the almost equal performance to i7’s in games like Crysis 3.

 I used this processor in my $400 build in past.